arviz-devs/GSoD/2022/project_idea.md

 They study a wide range of problems, from the effectiveness of cancer treatments, to SpaceX rocket supply chains, to user behavior on the internet.

-The folks using ArviZ are technical writers of some sort themselves.
-They are using ArviZ to translate mathematical results into “inference”, also called data driven conclusions.
 To aid with Bayesian modeling analysis ArviZ provides both numerical and visual summaries, as well as a collection of software tools that help with modeling and storage of statistical results.